zapier/resthooks/posts/docs/performance.md

 ## Batching

 Sending a large number of hooks at the same time for very similar or duplicate events is a behavior that may be unwanted.
-For example, if a user makes a dozen fast edits to a single record, a naive implementation would send a dozen “item updated” event hooks.
+For example, if a user makes a dozen fast edits to a single record, a naive implementation would send a dozen "item updated" event hooks.
 This example also illustrates the importance of delivery order: if the most recent event isn't the last one received, the client's state will be incorrect.

 Another example is when a user does a mass edit or import task that touches hundreds, thousands or even *millions* of records.
 A naive implementation would simply attempt to do an equal number of hooks.